banishee/docs/note/02282/RangeReporting.md

 kD Tree (KDT, k-Dimension Tree) is a tree that can efficiently process$k$ The data structure of dimensional space information.

 When the number of nodes n is much larger than $2^k$ , the time efficiency of applying kD Tree is very good.

+kD Tree has the form of a binary search tree.
+Each node on the binary search tree corresponds to a point in the k -dimensional space.
+The points in each of its subtrees are in a k -dimensional hypercube, and all the points in this hypercube are also in this subtree.